-“Basta mga Ilonggo mabinuligon guid,” introed by Mayor Treñas in his post which he entitled: “The Pantry Effect”.
+“Basta mga Ilonggo mabinuligon guid,” introed by Mayor Treñas in his Facebook post which he entitled: “The Pantry Effect”.

-A positive comment by a female over Facebook said, “Iloilo City = City of Love” – a mantra engraved in the hearts and minds of Ilonggos who are scattered in different places across the archipelago and abroad.
+A positive comment by a female netizen over Facebook said, “Iloilo City = City of Love” – a mantra engraved in the hearts and minds of Ilonggos who are scattered in different places across the archipelago and abroad.

 Some commended the Mayor by saying, “you’re correct Mayor, why a permit is needed to help others?”

 “Amo ina dapat ang mga Mayors.
 Mag support sang mga initiative sang mga pululuyo indi kay I redtag ang naga bulig.
-If all Mayor’s come out in the open and show their support and permission more people will be encouraged to help,” a comment by restauranteur Grace Blair, in mixed Hiligaynon and English.
+If all Mayor’s come out in the open and show their support and permission more people will be encouraged to help,” a comment by restauranteur Grace Blair, mixed in Hiligaynon and English.